oweise/k8s-hello/README.md

 kubectl get all
 ```

-Output should be similar to this:
+Output should be similar to this after the build finishes:

 ```
 NAME                             READY   STATUS    RESTARTS   AGE